corentinbeaulieu/mpc/src/MPC_Doc/MPC_Doc.md

 * `GETTING-STARTED.md`: A quick guide to help users to step in to MPC and deploy a basic environment to build & run MPI/OpenMP applications in various combinations of thread-based/process-based modes.
-* `INSTALL.md`: will go deeper to detail all the possibilites of installing the framework
+* `INSTALL.md`: will go deeper to detail all the possibilities of installing the framework
 * `MAINTAINERS`: contains the whole list of constributors alongside with the people to contact in case of bugs/issues/feature-requests.